Shaw Local

 Kankakee High School is closed Wednesday, March 11, 2026, and will remain closed the rest of the week in the aftermath of Tuesday's storms.
 School officials said KHS bore the brunt of the storm damage.

-Bishop McNamara Catholic School students are slated to resume class this week, as well.
+Bishop McNamara Catholic School students also resumed class this week.

-Students at Bishop McNamara’s Bradley and Bourbonnais sites are scheduled to return Monday.
+Students at Bishop McNamara’s Bradley and Bourbonnais sites returned on Monday.

 The Bradley site sustained minor storm damage, and the Bourbonnais site was undamaged.

-Bishop McNamara’s junior high and high school students will resume class at the Kankakee site a day later, on Tuesday.
+Bishop McNamara’s junior high and high school students will resume class at the Kankakee site on Tuesday.

-All Kankakee Community College facilities will reopen and resume normal operations Monday.
+All Kankakee Community College facilities reopened and resumed normal operations on Monday.

 KCC closed its Riverfront Campus and local manufacturing extensions in Kankakee, Bradley and Watseka while crews assessed storm damage and began repairs.